Jvanl2000/AP-Computer-Science-A/Section 1.2/Notes.md

 ### Answer
 - This equation would translate to
 - "If `a` isn't less than `b` and `a` isn't greater than `b`"
-- If a value isn't greater than or less than another, then they have to be the same
+- If a value isn't greater than nor less than another, then they have to be the same
 - `a = b`

 ## 1.2.5 — Provide the truth table for the exclusive or operator